khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

   `publish (topic, payload, retain, qos)`
   or by own methods that are defined e.g. in the CiXxxController.
 (Example see [CiMini.vue](./src/controller/CiMiniController.ts))

-* __Provide the connection state as text.__.
+* __Provide the connection state as text.__
   This text is obtained by calling the method `sConnMqttState()`.

 * __Provide the connection URL.__
   This is obtained by calling the `connectUrl()` method.

-* __Providing other methods.__.
+* __Providing other methods.__
   These include `connect(host, port, endpoint)`, `disconnect()` and `unsubscribe ()`.

 # How to use CiMqttClient?

-## 1. include the necessary files
+## 1. Include the necessary files
-* Creating the directory 'controller
+* Creating the directory "controller"
   Right click on the directory `src`, select "New folder" and enter the name `controller`.

-* Creating the "services" directory
+* Creating the directory "services"
-  Right click on the `src` directory, select "New folder" and enter the name `services`.
+  Right click on the directory `src`, select "New folder" and enter the name `services`.

 * Copy the files `CiMqttClient.ts` and `CiMqttClientInstance.ts` to the `src/services` directory.

-* Copying the `CiBaseController.ts` file to the `src/controller` directory.
+* Copy the `CiBaseController.ts` file to the `src/controller` directory.

 * Copy the file `CiBase.vue` to the `src/components` directory.

-## 2. customize the file CiMqttClientInstance
+## 2. Customize the file CiMqttClientInstance
 * Specify whether to connect to the broker and subscribe to the topic when the app is started with the default values (constructor value `true`).

-* Entering all controllers that should send or receive Mqtt messages.
+* Enter all controllers that should send or receive MQTT messages.
   The following two lines are needed in each case (example: "ciMiniController"):
   `import { ciMiniController } from '@/controller/CiMiniController'`.
   `ciMqttClientInstance.registerController(ciMiniController)`

-## 3. integration of the CiMqttClient into a CiXxx controller
+## 3. Integration of the CiMqttClient into a CiXxxController
 * Import the components into the controller.
   Input in the file `CiXxxController.ts`:
   `import { reactive } from 'vue'`.
   `import { message } from '@/services/CiMqttClient'`
   `import { CiBaseController, IBase } from './CiBaseController'`

-* Derive the CiXxx controller from `CiBaseController`:
+* Derive the CiXxxController from `CiBaseController`:
   `export class CiXxxController extends CiBaseController {`

 * Implementation of the abstract method onMessage: